MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 **Specific analysis**

-* Share of employees who have not have active 1:1 engagement with their manager, broken out by organizational group
+* The number of employees who have not had active 1:1 engagement with their manager, counted by organizational group.
-* Breakdown of the amount of meaningful internal connection that employees experience over (near) synchronous collaboration mechanisms – calls, meetings and IM only.
-Activity levels are broken out into buckets and across groups to help find pockets of the organization that may be suffering due to isolation and a lack of connection.
+* Breakdown of the number of meaningful internal connections that employees experience over (near) synchronous collaboration mechanisms, such as by calls, meetings, and instant messages or chats.
+Activity levels are shown across groups or related segments to help find groups that shows signs of stress due to isolation and lack of connection.

-## Trending topics
+### Trending topics

 Activity levels around distinct themes and topic areas might surge as business responds to this disruption.
 Coordination of corporate responses, reassessing priorities and shifting of attention back to core activities, and a heightened interest in maintaining connectivity and wellbeing within teams are some of the topics that might gain newfound traction.